Loaded (video game): Playable Characters

 Mamma: A very large and psychologically disturbed man with the mind of an infant.
 He wears a diaper, bonnet, and bunny slippers and can only say "mamma".
 Mamma's weapon is a plasma gun, and his bomb is the Ripple Grenade, used when Mamma creates a wave through the ground that instantly kills a large amount of foes around him.
 This attack can travel through walls and doors.

 Fwank: Featured on the cover of the game, Fwank is a man who wears a colorfully painted bank bag over his head that makes him resemble a clown.
 He carries around his teddy bear and a mood-shifting balloon (Green for "Chuckly", Yellow for "I Need Space", and Red for "I Wouldn't Ask If I Were You").
 Fwank's weapon of choice is a cannon that fires Neutron Spheres, and his bombs are Homing Teddies, a floating armada of teddy bears that eviscerate nearby foes.
 This attack can kill enemies stationed directly behind a door, but cannot travel through walls and doors.
 The teddies can, however, follow Fwank and stay in use longer to attack incoming enemies.

 Bounca: A former bouncer turned mercenary.
 He is about as large as Mamma and wears an oversized metal lower jaw and a tuxedo.
 His weapon is a missile launcher, and his bomb is the Frag Missile, a randomly-moving burst of shrapnel.
 This attack cannot travel through walls and doors.

 Vox: A female DJ (and only female character in the game) who uses sound and music technology to kill foes.
 Her weapon is the Hail Flail, and her ultra bomb is the Sonic Blast, a burst of lethal sound waves.
 This attack can travel through walls and doors.

 Butch: A homely man who wears ladies' dresses in combat and dislikes those who find it funny.
 Butch's weapon is a flamethrower, and his bomb is the Explosive Ring, the release of fireballs in all directions.
 This attack can travel through walls and doors.
 It must be noted that instead of splattering enemies into a bloody heap, the flamethrower and the Explosive Ring both char enemies' bodies on contact.

 Cap'n Hands: A pirate-like bounty hunter with freakishly large hands and forearms, an exposed ribcage, and a human head.
-His cybernetic body that is old and out of date, but he chooses to keep it because he likes the sounds it makes.
+His cybernetic body is old and out of date, but he chooses to keep it because he likes the sounds it makes.
 His weapons are a pair of flintlocks, and his bomb is the Vortex Bomb, a curtain of dark energy that shreds enemies to pieces.
 This attack can travel through walls and doors.